N0Nl/N0Nl.github.io/README.md

 Hello, We are two developers who work together to bring you the best games, in half the time.

+# About me
+I am a 15-year old with 1 year of Roblox studio and 3 months of blender.
+My mission is to create and bring to life whatever you describe in words.
+My local time is UTC+5 and I am from the maldives.

+# Contacts:

+Discord: generallycertified ----- Roblox: noniponi12

 # Past projects:

 1: **Tycoon RNG**